BetterNowOrg/developers.betternow.org/source/index.html.md

 target="_blank">Terms &amp; Conditions</a>
 </aside>

-## Availablity

-The BetterNow API is available at no additional charge to charities with a Branded site.
-In addition, it can be enabled for charities on the BN platform sites or with a Branded Light site for an additional fee.

-If you have an **Integrations** section in your charity dashboard, you have access to the API.
-Note that you must have *Administrator* permissions in order to manage access to the API.

-To upgrade your plan to get access to the BetterNow API, please contact <a href="mailto:orgsupport@betternow.org">orgsupport@betternow.org</a>.

 ## Setup

 In the **Integrations** section of your charity dashboard, you can create API keys that will grant you access to the API.
-If you don't see an **Integrations** section, please see the Availablity section above.

 <img src="/images/add-api-user.png">